mylesaguilar/markdown-portfolio/index.md

 ---

-[Markdown] (https://daringfireball.net/projects/markdown/ "Markdown by John Gruber") is designed for web writers as a text-to-HTML conversion tool
+[Markdown](https://daringfireball.net "Markdown by John Gruber") is designed for web writers as a text-to-HTML conversion tool

 ### Basic Syntax

-In 2004, [John Gruber] (https://en.wikipedia.org/wiki/John_Gruber) created the markdown markup language
+In 2004, [John Gruber](https://en.wikipedia.org) created the markdown markup language

 #### Headings
 In writing this article, various heading levels were used by adding hash sign \#.
 The hash sign is proportional to the level of heading.
 For example, Heading 4 is written with 4 hash keys in the begining, *\#\#\#\# Heading 4*.
 Alternatively, equal sign *\=* is placed under the Heading 1 text while minus sign *\-* is used for Heading 2.